ktindiana/operational-sep/README.md

     library/global_vars.py:
         user_col - identify columns in your file containing fluxes to analyze;
                 even if your delimeter is white space, consider the date-time column as one single column.
-SET AT TOP OF CODE. user_delim - delimeter between columns, e.g. " " or ","   Use " " for any amount of whitespace.
-SET AT TOP OF CODE. user_energy_bins - define your energy bins at the top of the code in the variable user_energy_bins.
+SET IN library/global_vars.py. user_delim - delimeter between columns, e.g. " " or ","   Use " " for any amount of whitespace.
+SET IN library/global_vars.py. user_energy_bins - define your energy bins at the top of the code in the variable user_energy_bins.
 Follow the format in the subroutine define_energy_bins.
-SET AT TOP OF CODE.
+SET IN library/global_vars.py.
         user_fname - specify the name of the file containing the fluxes through an argument in the command line. --UserFile  The user_fname variable will be updated with that filename.
 ARGUMENT